gagan0123/fix-image-rotation/readme.txt

 2. Adding images of different orientations with this plugin.

 == Changelog ==

+= 2.1 =
+* Updates correct orientation of fixed images in WordPress metadata of the image.

 = 2.0 =
 * Fix for PNG files being sent for orientation correction while PNG files don't even have EXIF data.